Aomori, Japan: A Japanese Culture Experience

 As luck would have it, I finally had a chance to make my very first visit to Japan!
 It had been on my bucket list for quite some time!
 There is so much mystique and legend about Japanese culture, that I was excited to find out where in Japan I was going!
-I was invited by the Japanese Tourism Board for a visit.
+I was invited by the Japanese Tourism Board for a visit to Aomori, Japan!
 My trip included a flight out to the Aomori Prefecture (similar to a state), in the North of the largest island in Japan, Honshu.
 This area is famous for a seaside festival known as the Aomori Nebuta Matsuri.

 The Nebuta Matsuri is believed to date back to the 1600’s during the Edo period.
 This festival is well known for its elaborate dashi, which is basically a large paper mache float or lantern.
 Big, giant elaborate ones.
 The kind that makes you say “ewe” and “ahh” the moment you see them!
 These floats are typically caricatures from Japanese legends.
 They are massive and handmade with a wooden base and take many people to parade them around the town during the festival.
 After the festival days are over, they are sold or retired to the Nebuta Museum, that has been masterfully crafted to look like the night sky.